OUR TOWN: Applicant Resources

 The Accessibility Checklist is a user-friendly tool to assist you in making your organization and project inclusive and available to everyone.
 The checklist includes links to a wide variety of accessibility resources.

 The Accessibility Questions for Recommended Applicants form is required for all recommended grantees.
-You may preview the form to see what kinds of information we will request if you are recommended for a grant.
+You may preview the form to see what kinds of information you will need to provide if you are recommended for a grant.

-Projects supported by the NEA may be subject to the National Historic Preservation Act (NHPA), which is legislation intended to protect historic and archeological sites.
-You can learn about what kinds of projects may need additional review to ensure compliance with NHPA regulations, as well as how our internal review process works in this webinar.
+Projects supported by the NEA are subject to review under the National Historic Preservation Act (NHPA) and the National Environmental Policy Act (NEPA).
+These federal laws ensure environmental impacts and impacts to historic or archaeological sites are known before federal agencies award funding under a grant.
+You can learn about what kinds of projects may need additional review to ensure compliance with NHPA and NEPA regulations, as well as how our internal review process works in this webinar.

-The NHPA/NEPA Questionnaire is the form you will need to complete for the NEA to conduct the review of a project impacted by the National Historic Preservation Act.
+If awarded a grant, the& NHPA/NEPA Questionnaire is the form you will need to complete for the NEA to conduct the review of a project with potential impacts to historic resources or the environment.